 Social Media Outreach

 Police Services launched its Facebook page and Twitter page to better connect with the campus community.
 Follow both pages for exclusive department news and notification of our community outreach events.
-Our social media accounts provide yet another tool in an ever-growing array of resources to notify students, faculty, and staff in the event of an on-campus emergency.
+Our social media accounts provide yet another tool in an ever-growing array of resources to notify students, faculty, staff, and community members in the event of an on-campus emergency.

 Emergency Notification System